 SIUE School of Pharmacy Psychiatry

-Dr. Misty Gonzalez is a clinical assistant professor in the Department of Pharmacy Practice.
+Dr. Misty Gonzalez is a clinical associate professor in the Department of Pharmacy Practice.
 She practices psychiatric clinical pharmacy and participates in interdisciplinary teaching rounds partnered with Barnes-Jewish Hospital and Washington University Saint Louis School of Medicine.
 Dr. Gonzalez joined SIUE from the New York State Office of Mental Health and the University at Buffalo, State University of New York, where she completed residencies in pharmacy practice and psychiatry.
 Dr. Gonzalez is a graduate of Purdue University College of Pharmacy.

 |Board Certified Psychiatric Pharmacist, 2010, Board of Pharmacy Specialities|

 |PGY-2 Psychiatric Pharmacy Practice Residency, 2009, University at Buffalo, The State University of New York, Buffalo, N.Y.|

 |PGY-1 General Practice Residency, Emphasis Psychiatry, 2008, University at Buffalo, The State University of New York, Buffalo, N.Y.|

 |Doctor of Pharmacy, 2007, Purdue University School of Pharmacy and Pharmaceutical Sciences, West Lafayette, Ind.|

 Areas of interest include treatment of severe and persistent mental illness and comorbid medical conditions, mentally ill chemical abusers, drug-induced psychosis, and adjunctive pharmacotherapy for prevention and management of psychiatric crisis situations.
 Dr. Gonzalez aims to communicate the fundamentals of psychopharmacology while serving as a role model for an empathetic approach in participating in the care of individuals challenged with mental illness.